 (ii) It is the responsibility of the Franchisor to give the training to the restaurant staff.
 If training is still required, even after the restaurant is operational, the Franchisor would still have to provide training.
-This is done to ensure the consistency across all the outlets since the name of the Franchisor Brand is at stake.
+This is done to ensure consistency across all the outlets since the name of the Franchisor Brand is at stake.

-(iii) Since the Franchise does have an intricate knowledge of the country as to which flavor works in the particular part of the country, they are required to pass this knowledge to the parent company immediately.
+(iii) Since the Franchise does have an intricate knowledge of the country as to which flavor works in a particular part of the country, they are required to pass this knowledge to the parent company immediately.
 If the Franchisor thinks that the flavors are feasible, they can bring about a regional menu.
 In this case, the Franchise does have a say in the restaurant operations; however, the ultimate decision lies with the Franchisor.
-For example, McDonald chains in Thailand has different menu items than the ones that are available in India.
+For example, McDonald chains in Thailand have different menu items than the ones that are available in India.

 2. Company Owned and Franchise Model

-This is a model wherein the international franchisor establishes their own office in the country and helps the franchise in setting up business.
+This is a model wherein the international franchisor establishes their own office in the country and helps the franchisee in setting up the business.
 The help extends to the office set up, supplier development and management.
 The representative office has a team that works closely with the franchise in the country and is responsible for creating the brand image in the country with the brand like Jumbo King, Goli Vada Pav, Berco’s, Pizza Hut, KFC, etc.

 3. Company’s 100% Ownership

 In the fully-owner model, brands set up their business with own investments.
 This model ensures that the brands have complete control over the business.
 This model requires high investment and is therefore prone to very high financial risk.
 The company is responsible for all aspects such as creating its brand image, product development, quality control, etc. The top Indian brands that prefer to operate under this model are like Cafe Coffee Day, Haldirams, Fast Trax and Bikanervala, and international brands like Taco Bell.

 4. Joint Venture Model